 Consider a vertical line l_i passing through a given vertex v_i of T, and the intersections with the v-regions V_1, \ldots, V_n for the vertices v_1, \ldots, v_n of T. Let each vregion be determined by a specific color i.
 As a result, we have n different colors of intervals on the line l_i .
-Each color is a set of O(n) intervals, so intervals with the same color do not intersect.
+Each color is a set of O(n) pairwise disjoint intervals.
 If the optimal watchtower lies on this vertical line, it is in the interval which intersects all n v-regions with the lowest y-coordinate.
 We define depth-n intervals as the intervals on l_i on which all n v-regions intersect.